 Have you tried yin yoga?

 It differs enormously from Vinyasa yet is the perfect complement!
-The yin way is to hold a pose under a reasonable, non-maximum stress for long periods of time.
-In the classes i’ve taken its typically three to five minutes per stretch AKA pose.
+The yin way is to hold a pose under reasonable, non-maximum stress for long periods of time.
+In the classes I’ve taken, it's typically three to five minutes per stretch AKA pose.

-I try and do this practice at my local studio 1-2 per week at night. preferably when the day is done and my mind is spent.
+I try and do this practice at my local studio 1-2 times a week at night, preferably when the day is done and my mind is spent.

 I also prefer to be in a HEATED studio.
-A really great thing about this practice, is that you can totally do it at home once you master the moves.
+A really great thing about this practice is that you can totally do it at home once you've mastered the moves.

 It also helps us to regulate the body’s flow of energy.
-All the poses are very “lengthening” which I’m a big fan of! you walk out feeling taller.
+All the poses are very “lengthening” which I’m a big fan of!
+You'll walk out feeling taller.

-Especially if your like me just trying not to fall over.. ha!
+Especially if you're like me, just trying not to fall over.. ha!